BoronSpoon/equipment-reservation/README.md

 **3. Check Reservations**
 Check other peoples' reservations in Google Calendar
-You will only see reservations of the equipments you chose
+You will only see reservations of the equipments you chose in 1

 <img width="100%" src="pics/horizontal_line.png">
 <img align="right" width="35%" hspace="2%" src="pics/flow2.png">